 - G64/NIB files: BackBit does not physically connect to a disk drive, so it cannot generate these advanced formats.
 Use NIBTools to convert these files to D64; - TAP files: BackBit does not emulate tape loading.
 Convert these to a format BackBit can recognize, like PRG or D64; - T64 files with more than 1 program: Try converting these to individual PRG/D64 files; - Disk-based programs that access the serial port directly at \$DDXX or through KERNAL serial device routines, incl. fastloaders: Since BackBit does not physically connect to the C64's serial port, it cannot handle these requests.
-Fortunately, with some disassembly skills, it is possible to make any program run on BackBit; - CRT files over 16K: Cartridges over 16K utilize banking since the expansion port only exposes 16K of data at a time.
-There are many banking schemes specific to particular games, as well as a large selection of EasyFlash CRT files that contain up to 1MB of data.
-BackBit cannot support these formats natively.
-It is possible to create BBT versions of games with equal or greater functionality than bank-swapping cartridges.
+Fortunately, there is a patching system being built into BackBit to make it possible to run a growing library of programs; - Some CRT files over 128KB: These cartridges push the instant-access capacity of BackBit, however through built-in patching it is possible to extend this capacity to any CRT, and there is growing support to make the entire EasyFlash library work.